neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/YourFirstPlugin.rst

 You should now have a package with a default controller and templates created.
-In order to view them you can call the frontend like ``http://phoenix.local/sarkosh.cdcollection``, but you need to include the TYPO3 Flow default routes first (add them before the Phoenix routes):
+In order to view them you can call the frontend like ``http://phoenix.local/sarkosh.cdcollection``, but you need to include the TYPO3 Flow default routes first (add them before the Neos routes):

 .. code-block:: yaml